Cardi B’s Indianapolis Concert Canceled Last Minute Due To Security Threat After She Supports Bernie Sanders

 “Dear Indiana people I’m so sorry for today.
 I will like to let you know I was at the venue I was even rehearsing a new move I been excited to do on my show.
 Unfortunately there was a security threat that is currently under investigation right now.
 My safety and your safety first.”

-Alongside her apology was a video of an empty concert stage with graphics, blue lights, and dancers in the background.
+Alongside her apology was a video of an empty concert stage with graphics, blue lights and dancers in the background.

-The security threat came just one day after the rapper publicly showed her support for Democratic presidential candidate Bernie Sanders, when she joined the Senator in Detroit to make a campaign video geared towards young voters.
+The security threat came just one day after the rapper publicly showed her support for Democratic presidential candidate Bernie Sanders, when she joined the Senator in Detroit to make a campaign video geared toward young voters.

 STATEMENT FROM TONIGHT’S PROMOTER MAMMOTH LIVE: